trevleyb/DCCRailway/README.md

 Early stages of work and happy for others to help contribute.
 Most of the work is in the NCE classes as that is what I use.
+This is not a working solution - it is the basis to build a solution.

 This is a system to allow the control of DCC Model Trains.
 I have tried to build it to be plugable so that I can add and support different systems and boosters easily.
 In fact, the system will discover additional .DLLs that meet the DCCRailway.System,*.dll contruct and will use reflection